opmusix/MPV-Auto-Skip-OP-ED/README.md

 * **Smart Chapter Detection** — Recognizes common names such as `OP`, `Opening`, `ED`, `Ending`, `NCOP`, `NCED`, etc.
 * **Protected Chapters** — Avoids likely narrative sections such as `Prologue`, `Scene`, `Preview`, `Recap`, and others.
-* **Heuristic Fallback** — Can estimate likely OP/ED chapters from their duration and position in the video when useful chapter names are unavailable.
+* **Heuristic Fallback** — For files without useful OP/ED names, the script estimates likely sections using chapter duration and position in the video.
-* **Countdown Before Skipping** — Shows an OSD countdown before actually skipping.
+* **Countdown Before Skipping** — Automatically detected OP/ED sections show an OSD countdown before being skipped.
+* **Long Chapter Protection** — Named OP/ED chapters longer than the configured `max_auto_duration` are **not automatically skipped**.
+Instead, the script asks you:
+  `Skip?
+Press Space`
-* **Easy Cancel** — Press `Space` during the countdown to cancel the skip.
-By default, playback resumes automatically.
+* **Easy Cancel** — Press `Space` during the automatic countdown to cancel the skip.
+By default, playback resumes immediately.
-* **Seek to Cancel** — Seeking during the countdown also cancels the pending skip.
+* **Seek to Cancel** — Seeking during an automatic countdown cancels the pending skip.
 * **Smart Re-Arm** — Rewinding far enough can make a previously handled OP/ED eligible for skipping again.
 * **Independent OP/ED Toggles** — Enable or disable OP and ED skipping separately.
-* **Single-File Configuration** — Everything you normally need to configure is in one clearly marked section at the top of the script.
+* **Single-File Configuration** — All normal settings are kept in one clearly marked `config` section at the top of the script.

 ---